Synchronization in telecommunications

 Many services running on modern digital telecommunications networks require accurate synchronization for correct operation.
 For example, if telephone exchanges are not synchronized, then bit slips will occur and degrade performance.
 Telecommunication networks rely on the use of highly accurate primary reference clocks which are distributed network-wide using synchronization links and synchronization supply units.

 Ideally, clocks in a telecommunications network are synchronous, controlled to run at identical rates, or at the same mean rate with a fixed relative phase displacement, within a specified limited range.
 However, they may be mesochronous in practice.
 In common usage, mesochronous networks are often described as synchronous.

+History

+Synchronization in communications was a hard problem for Alexander Bain in the development of the teleprinter.
+Thomas Edison achieved synchronization in his stock ticker with a clunky but effective unison mechanism to resynchronize periodically.
+In the teleprinter world, Howard Krum finally came up with a good decoding mechanism for async signals around 1912.

+Synchronization remained a problem well into the electronic era.
+The final solution to the synchronization problem came with the phase-locked loop.
+Once available, analog TVs, modems, tape drives, VCRs, and other common devices synchronized consistently.

 Components

 Primary reference clock (PRC)

 Modern telecommunications networks use highly accurate primary master clocks that must meet the international standards requirement for long term frequency accuracy better than 1 part in 1011.
 To get this performance, atomic clocks or GPS disciplined oscillators are normally used.

 Synchronization supply unit

 Synchronization supply units (SSU) are used to ensure reliable synchronisation distribution.
 They have a number of key functions: